Dealing with anxiety

 Some people worry about what others have had for breakfast at home and the risk of their child having an anaphylaxis at childcare or school.
 Others have thought twice about the child having swimming lessons in case someone eats peanut or has a snack containing another allergen and then jumps in the pool.
 These big worries need to be tackled head on.
-If these were a real risk to allergic consumers wouldn’t we have a lot of people presenting to hospital in anaphylaxis on arrival at school or on commencement of swimming lessons?
-It really does not matter if a teacher at school wears make-up containing a nut oil because the level of risk to a child with nut allergy is miniscule.
+If these were a real risk to people with allergies wouldn’t we have a lot of people presenting to hospital with anaphylaxis on arrival at school or when jumping into a pool?
+It really does not matter if a teacher at school wears make-up containing a nut oil because the level of risk to a child with nut allergy is very, very small.
 If it were a real problem to be concerned about we’d have many reported reactions.

 We need to do a reality check with each anxiety provoking activity.
 What is the real risk?
-If we wanted to totally remove any risk, we’d be taking real life away from many children.
+If we wanted to totally remove any risk, we’d be taking real life away from many children (and even adults).
 If we make management of food allergy too hard, we will get less and less support and things that really do matter will be written off as needless strategies to reduce risk as well.

-Many parents will interject saying their child’s allergy is ‘off the charts’ so they need to be that careful.
+Many parents say their child’s allergy is very severe so they need to be that careful.
 The reality is that a child with a skin prick test result of 7x9mm can have a more severe reaction than a child whose skin prick test result is 17x23mm.
 Severity of a given reaction is unpredictable.
 Whilst we know both these children will probably have an allergic reaction there are many other factors that impact on the severity of a reaction at a given time.
 We all need to do what we can to prevent reactions from happening but JUST AS IMPORTANTLY we need to know how to manage them appropriately when they do.

 A mother recently spoke of her dismay because a yogurt outlet had crushed nuts as a self-serve topping option.
 Her email pleaded with us to communicate the injustice of a facility serving nuts and not preventing cross contamination of nuts and other yoghurt toppings.
 Whilst we can see how frustrating and maybe even frightening this was for the 13 year old with peanut and tree nut allergy it was an opportunity for the teen to make an informed choice on level of risk and maybe next time, encourage their friends to go to a café/fast food outlet/facility that posed less risk for them.
 Hard?
 Yes, but part of growing up with food allergy.
 Is this facility an injustice for the person with cow’s milk allergy as well?
 Whether we want to accept it or not, people with food allergy are different.
 We have special needs and we need to learn to do some things differently.